 The dominant narrative tends to assume a more seamless transition, but as we can see, we need to be very cautious of that interpretation.
 Like temple ceremonies and other Nauvoo inventions, there is much missing in translation in the forensic documentation.
 We are constantly relying upon the good faith and testimony of successors for any indication of continuity.

 One of the often-used retorts to any inventions or modifications by Brigham Young is that several early post-martyrdom offshoots also practiced polygamy.
 The oft-scoffed idea that it was Brigham’s invention seems to lack credibility in their eyes because the Cutler-ite breakoff, the Wight-ite breakoff, and eventually even the Strang-ites practiced polygamy.
 These breakoffs had no love for Brigham Young.
 While true, what part of Brigham did they despise?
-His polygamy or his personality and actions?
+His polygamy or his personality, authority claims, and actions?
 Both Lyman White and Alpheus Cutler were united early on in late 1844.
-Any breakoff after that would have had the doctrinal cake already baked in the split, including polygamy.
-Elsewhere, the polygamy of the Strangites could have been products of the era or considerations after the rumors drifted and mutated.
-Certainly, sexual polygamy or “spiritual wifery” could have been in the water, independent of Joseph Smith.
+Any breakoff after that would have had the doctrinal cake already baked in the split, including Brighamite polygamy.
+Elsewhere, the polygamy of Strang could have been products of the era or considerations after the rumors drifted and mutated.
+Certainly, sexual polygamy or “spiritual wifery” was in the water, independent of Joseph Smith.
 Indeed, this entire narrative precludes this understanding.
 It’s no more useful to blame Joseph Smith for James Strang’s polygamy than Brigham Young’s.
-It’s just as useful to blame Abraham in the Bible or Jacob Cochrain.
+It’s just as useful to blame Abraham, Moses, or Jacob Cochran.

 “You don't know me; you never knew my heart.
 No man knows my history.
 I cannot tell it: I shall never undertake it.
 I don't blame anyone for not believing my history.”